-Unless otherwise stated all pictures on Berlioz Photos pages have been scanned from engravings, paintings, postcards and other publications in our own collection.
+Unless otherwise stated all pictures on Berlioz Photos page have been scanned from engravings, paintings, postcards and other publications in our own collection.
 All rights of reproduction reserved.

-The above carte de visite (CDV) was published in the 1860s.
-It is in our own collection.
+The above carte de visite (CDV), from our collection, was published in the 1860s.

 The above postcard was published in 1900.
 There is no information on the back of the card about the artist and date of the original portrait.